Traditional Passover Foods

-The food we serve at the Passover meal also tells our own family stories through traditional dishes that have been passed on through the generations.
+The food we serve at the Passover meal also can tell our own family stories through traditional dishes that have been passed on through the generations.

-- Matzah or potato kugel is a sweet or savory pudding served as a side dish at the Passover meal.
+- Matzah or potato kugel is a sweet or savory pudding sometimes served as a side dish at the Passover meal.
 It can also be made with Passover egg noodles.
 Want to see a master at work making one?
 Click here.

 - Tzimmis is a mixture of fruits and vegetables, often carrots, potatoes and dried fruits.
-Sometimes meat or chicken is added, and the tzimmis cooked into a sweet and savory side dish.
+Sometimes meat or chicken is added, and the Tzimmis cooked into a sweet and savory side dish.
 You can see a video demonstration on one family’s recipe here.

 - Sponge cake, macaroons, meringues and other eggy desserts are traditional for Passover.